Elderly woman receiving the RSV vaccine from a doctor.

 Side effects from the RSV vaccines included pain, redness and swelling where the shot is given, fatigue, fever, headache, nausea, diarrhea, and muscle or joint pain.
 These side effects were usually mild.

-How long do the vaccines offer protection against RSV?
-Clinical trials of each vaccine indicate that protection should last an entire RSV season, which is about five months.
-It could potentially last up to a year.
+Clinical trials of each vaccine indicate that protection should last an entire RSV season, which is about 6-8 months.
+The vaccines could potentially provide protection for up to a year.

 Reviewed by: